maguire-lab/maguire-lab.github.io/_pages/home.md

   </a>
 </div>

-We are located in Dalhousie University and have strong ties with [Sunnybrook Health Sciences Centre](https://sunnybrook.ca/), the [CARD](https://card.mcmaster.ca), and the [Public Health Agency of Canada](https://www.canada.ca/en/public-health.html).
+We are located in Dalhousie University and have strong ties to the Shared Hospital Lab located at [Sunnybrook Health Sciences Centre](https://sunnybrook.ca/), the [CARD](https://card.mcmaster.ca), the [Canadian Food Inspection Agency](https://inspection.canada.ca/eng/1297964599443/1297965645317), and the [Public Health Agency of Canada](https://www.canada.ca/en/public-health.html).
-This also includes national and international consortia such as [IRIDA](https://irida.ca/), [CanCOGeN](https://www.genomecanada.ca/en/cancogen), and [PHA4GE](https://pha4ge.org).
+This also includes national and international public health consortia such as [IRIDA](https://irida.ca/), [CanCOGeN](https://www.genomecanada.ca/en/cancogen), and [PHA4GE](https://pha4ge.org).

 ### Joining the Lab